Herne Hill Road Medical Practice1-3 Herne Hill RoadLoughborough JunctionLondon, SE24 0AUTel: 020 7737 9393

 You should "self-certify" using a form that your employer will provide.
 Alternatively, you can obtain the form here or at reception desk (please ask our reception).

-You will have to be seen and examined by your GP in order for the Med3 certificate to be issued.
+You will have to be seen and examined by your GP in order for the fit for work certificate to be issued.
 It cannot be issued by telephone request.
 The only exception to this is if your request is for a consecutive continuation of a previous certificate.
 Even then it is at the discretion of your GP and you may still have to be seen in the surgery before the certificate can be issued.

-Important Note: If you request a “sick note” for an illness of less than 7 days’ duration, then you may request a Private Doctor’s Statement.
+Important Note: If you request a “fit note” for an illness of less than 7 days’ duration, then you may request a Private Doctor’s Statement.
 There is a £20 fee for this and is payable by either yourself or, in some cases, your employer.

 Information - You will have to be seen by your GP for this certificate to be issued.